The Benefits of Being Creative

 “the quality or state of being conscious or aware of something.” - Oxford Dictionary

-So meditation, exercise, walking through a forest, spending an afternoon painting, even just doodling are all ways of helping you get into a state of mindfulness.
+Meditation, exercise, walking through a forest, spending an afternoon painting, being creative, even just doodling are all ways of helping you get into a state of mindfulness.

 1. It helps you think better

-Experiments have shown that mindfulness boosts creativity largely by enhancing divergent thinking — a thought process or method used to generate creative ideas by exploring many possible solutions.
+Experiments have shown that being creative, which can trigger mindfulness, boosts your general creativity largely by enhancing divergent thinking — a thought process or method used to generate creative ideas by exploring many possible solutions.
 But, many of the qualities associated with convergent thinking are also enhanced by mindfulness.
 Convergent thinking is basically the opposite of divergent thinking.
 It generally means the ability to give the “correct” answer to standard questions that do not require significant creativity.
 For instance, in most tasks in school and on standardized multiple-choice tests for intelligence.
 Quiz time!

 2. Feeling of Pride